How to self-publish your book on Amazon (the ultimate guide)

 • How do you strike a balance between writing and managing your business?

 Personally, I don’t do much business management at all.
-Most of my mailing list growth is organic: people just like my books and sign up.
-I make enough money with my current approach and I just don’t particularly want to spend my time faddling around with Facebook ads and the like.
+Most of my mailing list growth is organic: people like my books and sign up.
+I make enough money with my current approach and I just don’t particularly want to spend my time fiddling around with Facebook ads and the like.

 But you might be different (and most professional indie authors are!)
 You’ll have to figure out the balance that’s right for you.
 You might want to outsource some tasks to third parties.
 You might want to do it all yourself.
 A classic small businessperson’s dilemma.

 • Do I need a literary agent?